CS 396: Principles of Languages

 University Policies

-You should familiarize yourself with the following university policies, which are available at the Engineering Sciences Front Desk:
+You should familiarize yourself with the following university policies, which are available at the Engineering Sciences Front Desk, and on the NAU website:

 Vital Skills and other Hints for success in CS396